 And then I’m going to take all the juicy summer peaches that are just a smidge bruised, on sale, and perfect for jam.

 What did I miss?
 Share your tips for eating real food on a budget below!

-(And of course, if you know a mama who is trying to save on groceries please pass this along!)
+(And of course, if you know a someone who is trying to save on groceries while eating healthy, please pass this along!)